iamalexchip/clawcrane/docs/README.md

     }
 }
 ```
-and getting the following response
+- Get the following output which matches you template

 ```json
 {